 The literature on theoretical equivalence in philosophy of physics is replete with physical theories that look quite different but are purportedly equivalent.
 Plausibly, there might exist a pair of equivalent theories that look different insofar as they existentially quantify over different entities.
 However, given the preeminence of the quantificational theory of ontological commitment, which tells us to look to quantified entities to inform ontology, such a pair of theories seems to be a problem.
 In this paper, I argue that there is no good way out of the problem, and I reject the quantificational theory of ontological commitment.
 Email for Draft.

 3. On Dispensability and Indispensability.
-Under Review.
+Drafting.

 Many philosophers present dispensability or indispensability arguments that presuppose a specific conception of dispensability.
 The present paper explores and critiques the reigning conception of dispensability.
 In particular, I argue that it entails that too many things are dispensable to our best scientific theories.
 This entailment is at odds with the purpose for which we seek a conception of dispensability.
 In light of my arguments, I present a positive proposal that radically shifts our understanding of how dispensability and indispensability arguments work.
 This new proposal demands a metaphysics of science that splits the difference between pure empiricism and pure rationalism.
 Email for Draft.